 It is a common condition that causes swollen, painful, and enlarged veins due to blood overfilling in veins.
 It can also cause leg pain.

-The less common causes of leg pain include:
+The less common causes include:

 - Herniated disk